MCausc78/stoat.py/docs/api/index.rst

     in an output independent way.
 If the logging module is not configured, these logs will not be output anywhere.
-See :ref:`logging_setup` for more information on how to set up and use the logging module with pyvolt.
+See :ref:`logging_setup` for more information on how to set up and use the logging module with stoat.py.

 Version Related Info
 --------------------

 There are two main ways to query version information about the library.
-There is no currently guarantees as Revolt API is still in beta.
+There is no currently guarantees as Stoat API is still in beta.

 ..
 For guarantees, check :ref:`version_guarantees`.